-I, (insert full name), ackno wledge that I have read the Child Protection Policy , that I understand its content and the nat any questions I may have had about this policy when reading it, were clarified.
+I acknowledge that I have read the CHILD PROTECTION POLICY, that I understand its content and that any questions I may have had about this policy have been clarified to me.

-I understand it is my responsibility to perform any obligations and responsibilities under this policy to the best of my ability and that I should continue to seek clarification on or ask questions to my about the Child Protection Policy and any of my obligations in the future if I need to.
+I understand that it is my responsibility to perform any obligations and responsibilities under this policy, any related policies and any relevant legislation, to the best of my ability and that I should continue to seek clarification or ask questions about the policy, procedures and any of my obligations under it, should I need to.